walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

+### events.lightningStrike()

+#### Parameters

+ * callback - A function which is called whenever the [weather.LightningStrikeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/weather/LightningStrikeEvent.html) is fired

+ * priority - optional - see events.on() for more information.

 ### events.vehicleMove()

 #### Parameters

  * callback - A function which is called whenever the [vehicle.VehicleMoveEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleMoveEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.vehicleDamage()

+#### Parameters

+ * callback - A function which is called whenever the [vehicle.VehicleDamageEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleDamageEvent.html) is fired

  * priority - optional - see events.on() for more information.